flynx/pWiki/bootstrap/Doc/Path.md

 _A set of data associated with a path._

-A page is identified by it's path, but this does not require every sub-path of that path to exist -- the full path is the identifier, not a sequence of path parts.
+A page is identified by it's path, but this does not require every sub-path of that path to exist -- the full path is the identifier.

 Some pages are _bootstrapped_, i.e. are predefined in pWiki, these pages can be overridden but can not be removed.
+This is done to make it simple to revert to the default state if something goes wrong.

 **View**